clh910936/slogo/doc/DESIGN_PLAN.md

      * Parses any input to a command
      * @param consoleInput
      */
-    public void parseCommand(String consoleInput) throw BackEndInternal.IllegalCommandException;
+    public void parseCommand(String consoleInput) throw BackEndInternal.Exceptions.IllegalCommandException;
 }

 ```

 #### Backend external API
 The back-end external API works to provide the front-end with the necessary updated models of `Turtle`, `History`, and `Variables`, `Commands`, once the back-end has parsed the commands entered from the front-end.
 When the user enters a command, the back-end allows the front-end to pass the unprocessed commands via `parse()`, which connects the user interface to the back-end.
-This API will throw `BackEndInternal.IllegalCommandException` is the command that is parsed is invalid.
+This API will throw `BackEndInternal.Exceptions.IllegalCommandException` is the command that is parsed is invalid.

 ```
 import java.util.List;